theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 - Select **User Login** to log into Google Cloud Storage using the OAuth client ID authentication, see [Connection Parameters](#connection-parameters).<br>
 - Select **Service Account** to log into Google Cloud Storage using the credentials of a service account for authentication, see [Service Acccount File Location](#service-acccount-file-location).

-{: .box-note }
-**Note**: To use a service account for authentication, the Designer and the XU server must run on the same machine.

 #### Connection Parameters